NotNANtoN/CV-Project-2020/README.md

 # CV-Project-2020

+## Setup:
+First install the required packages using `python -m pip install requirements.txt`.

+Now you need to download the weights of the pretrained networks using `bash get_yolo_and_depth_weights.sh`.

+Finally, you can call the `auralize.py` script, using either `python auralize.py -s cam` to auralize the location of objects seen from your webcam (currently only supports bananas), or you can call it simply as `python auralize.py` and by default the system will choose a video from the YCB dataset.
+By passing a path to the `-s` argument you can also test auralization of a different video.

 ## General system
 ### Overview:
 We have these main sub-systems to finally produce a 3D sound based on an image stream: